45North75/whistle/README.md

 Contributers are welcome to contribute features, bug-fixes, and other changes to the language.
 Right now the language is in desperate need of refactoring.
-The language rapidly out-grew the intial design patterns of the MAL it is derrived from, so cleaning up the project is a high priority.
+The language rapidly out-grew the intial design patterns of the MAL it is derrived from, so cleaning up the project is will have to happen.
 To contribute, fork, squash your commits, and submit a pull request for review.